jomazu/academic-kickstart/content/tutorials/api/_index.md

 5. Uniform Design
 6. Code on Demand

+## Client-Server Architecture and Statelessness
 REST APIs sit on top of web technology, like a hat.
-Similar to the web, a client (your program) makes a request to a server.
+Similar to the web, a client (your program) makes a request to a server for a resource (i.e. an object).
 You will likely be using some sort of library to create the request to the server.
 The [protocol](https://developer.mozilla.org/en-US/docs/Glossary/protocol) used is HTTP and it's [stateless](https://en.wikipedia.org/wiki/Stateless_protocol).
 The server won't remember anything about the particular client.
 If you want to maintain state like your login credentials, you must send it with each and every request - you will do this using [Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

+##

 ## Glossary of Terms